software-mansion/react-native-gesture-handler/docs/docs/components/swipeable.md

 This callback is deprecated and will be removed in the next version.
 Please use `onSwipeableWillOpen(direction)`
 :::

-method that is called when left action panel starts animating on open.
+Method that is called when left action panel starts animating on open.

 ### `onSwipeableRightWillOpen`